BernhardPosselt/bif4-itp/README.rst

 CoffeeScript
 ------------
-CoffeeScript Files reside in the public/coffee directory and are compiled with the script coffeecompile.sh .
-The script has to be launched from the same directory it is in and automatically compiles all changes that occur in coffee files automatically.
+CoffeeScript Files reside in the public/coffee directory and are compiled by cake.
+The command has to be launched from the same directory it is in and automatically compiles all changes that occur in coffee files automatically.

 For this to work you have to install nodejs and coffeescript